micseydel/mock-interviews/README.md

   - People should write *real code* and not pseudo-code.
 If their code sucks, they need feedback.
 (Nice, polite feedback of course.)
   - "I don't know" is not the end of the world!
 Especially not in mocks.
 Give as few hints as possible but definitely hint to move them forward.
   - Questions should be limited to 20-50 minutes depending on the question and interviewee.
 If they cannot solve it, then need to study the topic more or use easier questions.
+  - They shouldn't need to look anything up for any question.

 TODO:
   - Collection of interview questions to be sourced from: